department-of-veterans-affairs/va.gov-team/products/information-architecture/research-and-analytics/health-integrated-navigation.md

   <img width="426" alt="Screenshot 2023-09-24 at 9 24 56 PM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/115033532/51d80b56-e8cd-4b08-8b92-03a3e06dc087">
 </p>

 * **Layout difference:** facilities template displays all sections and subpages at once, at all times and does not have a way to collapse or expand irrelevant sections.
-The general template does have functionality to collapse and expand.
+The benefit hub template does have functionality to collapse and expand.
 * **Mobile differences:**
-  * Clicking "in this section" button - on facilities template, the component expands under the button, pushing page content further down the screen, and is full-width; in general version, the menu component opens partial-width in front of the "in this section" component from the upper right corner of the screen and can be closed with an "x".
+  * Clicking "in this section" button - on facilities template, the component expands under the button, pushing page content further down the screen, and is full-width; in the benefit hub version, the menu component opens partial-width in front of the "in this section" component from the upper right corner of the screen and can be closed with an "x".
 <p align="center">
   <img width="609" alt="Screenshot 2023-09-24 at 9 36 05 PM" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/115033532/b8254f53-4a07-4253-a5dc-03d2dbeb24c6">
 </p>